-Konrad knows what it’s like to lose and have to start again.
+Bouffard knows what it’s like to lose and have to start again.
 He lost 30 hives to flooding in Round Rock three years ago.
 Last year’s drought took 20% of his hives – a whopping 800 hives.
-Still, Konrad has persevered with what he calls an “extreme sense of urgency,” and he says his attitude has led directly to the success of Round Rock Honey.
+Still, Bouffard has persevered with what he calls an “extreme sense of urgency,” and he says his attitude has led directly to the success of Round Rock Honey.

 Not everyone is cut out to be a beekeeper.
 They must withstand high temperatures, stress and heavy lifting, and have the ability to stay calm in situations they can’t get out of.
 Because of these challenges, Round Rock Honey offers bee removal services, which can range up to $450 for difficult cases.
 Potential customers sometimes balk at these prices.
-But knowing what it takes to work around bees, Liona finds herself wanting to say, “Okay, you do it.”
+But considering what it takes to work around bees, would you want to do it yourself?

-Despite the danger and the injury, Konrad and Liona obviously love what they do.
-As they took us on a tour of Round Rock Honey hives housed on various tracts of private property in the Round Rock area, we saw bees feeding on honey at one of the hives.
-“They’re so cute,” Liona exclaimed.
+Despite the danger and the injury, Bouffard obviously loves what he does.
+As he took us on a tour of Round Rock Honey hives housed on various tracts of private property in the Round Rock area, we saw bees feeding on honey at one of the hives.
+“They’re so cute,” one staff member exclaimed.